 The answer depends on the laws of the state where you reside (called your "domicile" in bankruptcy law).
 Most states prohibit their residents from taking advantage of the federal bankruptcy exemptions.
 If you live in one of these states, you must use your state’s exemptions.
 However, some states allow their residents to use either the state exemptions or the federal exemptions.
 If you live in one of these states, you must choose one system or the other (you cannot mix and match from the federal and state exemptions).

-The following states currently give you a choice between the state exemptions and the federal system: Alaska, Arkansas, Connecticut, District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.
+The following states currently give you a choice between the state exemptions and the federal system: Alaska, Arkansas, Connecticut, District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.

 Your domicile is where you make your permanent home (where you pay taxes, vote, and intend to remain and live).
 So if you normally reside in Oregon but you are currently living in Florida because of a temporary work assignment, your domicile is in Oregon.